knative/community/elections/2023-SC-EU/README.md

 | February 2   | All candidate nominations due by 0000 UTC (4pm Pacific) |
 | February 7   | Announcement of selection |

-The one year term would be from February 12, 2024 to February 11 , 2025
+The one year term would be from February 12, 2024 to until a new representative is chosen in January 2025

 ## Candidacy Process